EFTEC/UsagiMQ/README.md

 }
 ```

+Example MQ server that calls a worker (subscriber).
+See example : mqwithworker.php

 ### Publisher (who sends the request/envelope)

 A publisher requires to send a POST to the page.
 So it could be a CURL, JavaScript, PHP, Java, C# and many more.